AvatarWalter02/CS-210-Project/README.md

 ### 3. Model Development

-- **Predictive Models**:
+- **Predictive Model**:
-  - Build a model to predict walking performance or energy burned using headphone exposure data as features.
+  - Build a model to predict exposure rate based on walking performance or energy burned.
-- **Threshold Analysis**:
-  - Identify thresholds for headphone exposure that might impact walking dynamics or energy expenditure.

-### 4. Behavioral Clustering

-- **Cluster Analysis**:
-  - Cluster users based on headphone usage patterns and their effect on physical activity metrics (e.g., "high exposure, reduced walking steadiness").
-- **Cluster Insights**:
-  - Extract insights to categorize behaviors and tailor recommendations.

-### 5. Insights and Recommendations
+### 4. Insights and Recommendations

-- Provide personalized recommendations for headphone usage to optimize walking efficiency and maintain steady physical activity.
+- Provide comments on the resulting data, and see if there is correlation between exposure rate and physical activeness.

 ---

 ## Deliverables

 1. Insights into the impact of audio exposure on walking dynamics and energy expenditure.
-2. A predictive model for walking performance or energy burned based on headphone exposure patterns.
+2. A predictive model for exposure rates.
-3. Personalized guidelines for healthier headphone usage.
+3. Ways to improve the model and the analysis method.

 ---

 ## Tools & Technologies

 - **Data Processing**: Python, Pandas, NumPy.
-- **Visualization**: Matplotlib, Seaborn, Plotly.
+- **Visualization**: Matplotlib, Seaborn.
-- **Modeling**: Scikit-learn, XGBoost, TensorFlow.
+- **Modeling**: Scikit-learn.
-- **Spotify API**: (Optional) For supplementary analysis of audio features.

 ---